 4. Keep Training Sessions Short

 If you make training sessions too long, your dog can get bored, and their attention may wander.
 You are effectively setting your pup up to fail.
-When trying to teach commands like sit or lay down, keep sessions short and try to make them as fun as possible.
+When trying to teach commands like sit or lie down, keep sessions short, and try to make them as fun as possible.
 You can always repeat the session the next day.

 5. Make It Fun

 Dogs are a lot like children, and they are easier to train if they enjoy the training sessions you implement.
-You can try and turn training into a play session or, at the very least, keep your attitude light and playful rather than serious and stoic.
+You can try to turn training into a play session or at the very least, keep your attitude light and playful rather than serious and stoic.

 7. Wean Off Treats

 Over time, your dog will instinctively pick up on the positive behavior traits that you want them to exhibit.
-Once it starts to become instinctive you can start to wean them off any treats you are using.
+Once it starts to become instinctive, you can start to wean them off any treats you are using.
 Cut down and give treats every other time your dog does what you want.
-Once they get used to this schedule, cut down and give a treat every third time, and then every fourth time until you can eventually cut the treats out altogether and just give vocal praise.
+Once they get used to this schedule, cut down and give a treat every third time and then every fourth time until you can eventually cut the treats out altogether and just give vocal praise.
+You will still want to randomly reinforce a learned behavior with a treat to maintain your dog’s motivation.

 Don’t